PixlOne/logiops/README.md

 ## Building

-This project requires a C++14 compiler, cmake, libevdev, libconfig, and [libhidpp](https://github.com/cvuchener/hidpp)
+This project requires a C++14 compiler, cmake, libevdev, libconfig, and [my fork of libhidpp](https://github.com/PixlOne/hidpp)

 To build this project, run: